-North of Roanoke is the Monacan Indian Village at Natural Bridge , the National Historic Landmark near Lexington.
-Visitors can not only learn about the Monacans, but can help with canoe building, construction of dwellings, fishing,
+North of Roanoke is the Monacan Indian Living History Exhibit at Natural Bridge , the National Historic Landmark near Lexington.
+Visitors can not only learn about the Monacans, but can help with canoe building, construction of dwellings, fishing and preparing of meals.

-Make it a point to also visit the Natural Bridge Caverns.
+Make it a point to also visit the Caverns at Natural Bridge.

 Continuing north to Staunton is the Frontier Culture Museum with its four historic farms and a working blacksmith's forge.
 Reenactors help create a living illustration of life in Europe before immigration to America at a 1700s German farm, 1700s Scotch-Irish farm, a late 1600s English farm and the American farm of the Valley in 1840-1860.

-Check out the Luray Reptile Center and Dinosaur Park, with the largest collection of reptiles in Virginia as well as other wild creatures.
+Check out the Luray Zoo, with the largest collection of reptiles in Virginia as well as other wild creatures.

 Visit American Celebration on Parade!
 See floats from famous parades, props and settings from important events in America's entertainment and political history.
 Children will love the playful animation.
 One ticket gets visitors into Shenandoah Caverns and the museum!

 Nearby, is the Route 11 Potato Chip Factory, open for tours!
 Learn how these famous chips sprouted up in an old feed store, and be sure to ask for samples!